Ratchanok Intanon: Personal life

-Intanon used her prize money and endorsement fees to aid her parents and brother.
+Ratchanok used her prize money and endorsement fees to aid her parents and brother.
 Her father opened a food shop with her help.
 "I wanted to be a national player like my older friends and play for the country, because that was the only way I could help my parents to improve our status and leave poverty," she has said.

-Intanon trains at the Banthongyord Badminton School.
+Ratchanok trains at the Banthongyord Badminton School.
 Her coach is Patapol Ngernsrisuk, former Olympian and son of Kamala Thongkorn.